-After third large quake near New Zealand, tsunami warning issued; tsunami watch in Hawaii
+After third large quake near New Zealand, tsunami concerns from South Pacific to Central America

 Officials in New Zealand urged residents “walk, run or cycle” to higher ground to avoid the chance of becoming stuck in traffic.

-The first damaging tsunami waves could arrive around 9:49 a.m.
+The first tsunami waves were forecast to arrive around 9:49 a.m.
 Friday local time in areas around Lottin Point, the easternmost point on New Zealand’s northern island.

+Reports of water departing the coastline, and muddy waters sighted in other areas, have legitimized the concern of an offshore tsunami approaching the coast.
+Tsunamis, which have wavelengths of several hundred miles, often draw water away from shore before it returns abruptly when the tsunami strikes.

+One buoy located over the open Pacific recorded a 3 to 5 inch spike in water levels.
+It’s important to remember that the height of a tsunami wave is minimal until the tsunami reaches the coastline and enters shallow water.

-A tsunami watch was issued by the Pacific Tsunami Warning Center for Hawaii.
+A tsunami watch was initially issued by the Pacific Tsunami Warning Center for Hawaii, but later dropped.
 First impacts could occur beginning at 4:35 p.m.
-Hawaii Standard Time, leaving several hours to prepare.
+Hawaii Standard Time.
+Impacts should be minimal, with only a slight increase in water levels.
 Tsunamis travel at roughly the pace of a passenger jet.

-“Based on all available data, a tsunami may have been generated by this earthquake that could be destructive on coastal areas even far from the epicenter,” the center wrote.

 It was initially unclear what threat exists in Guam, Micronesia and the Northern Mariana Islands.